tomektom/ass/README.md

 Ass Secret Store is simple cli password manager based on [Age](https://github.com/FiloSottile/age).
 Usage:
 ```
 Age Secret Store is simple password manager inspired by pass which use Age <https://github.com/FiloSottile/age> as encryption.
 Usage:
-  ass init
+  ass init [--no-password -n]
-      Create new storage with new age key pair.
+      Create new Age Secret Storage.
+If you not use password protected keys you should use -n flag.
+Keys are automatically generated if not exist.
   ass add [--generate-password -g] [--symbol-disable -s] [--length -l <number>] <names>
       Add new entries.
-Optionally generate random passwords with given length and no special symbols.
+Optionally generate random passwords with given length or no special symbols.
   ass ls
       List entries.
   ass show <name>